 "While the traditional age for spaying/neutering is six to nine months, puppies as young as eight weeks old can already undergo this process as long as they’re in good condition."

 Spaying ‘tames’ your female dog, as un-spayed pups will go into heat constantly and will show some uncontrollable behavior like howling and urinating (in the house!) more than usual.
-Neutering, on the other hand, will calm your male dog in trying to woo a mate, like running away and finding every possible means to ‘get on top” of that dog in heat.
+Neutering, on the other hand, will calm your male dog who is trying to woo a mate, like running away and finding every possible means to ‘get on top” of that dog in heat.
 I tell you, these behaviors are unpleasant!

-WHEN TO SPAY/NEUTER
+WHEN TO SPAY OR NEUTER

 E-COLLAR OR DOG DIAPERS?